mautic/user-documentation/docs/segments/manage_segments.rst

 You must ensure that you use the correct operator and time frame to build an effective Segment.

-Once you’ve selected a date field as your filter, such as the default **Date last active** field or a custom **Birthday** field, you’ll have a list of operators to choose from:
+Once you've selected a date field as your filter, such as the default **Date last active** field or a custom **Birthday** field, you'll have a list of operators to choose from:

 * **Equals** - The value on the Contact record exactly matches the filter value.

-* **Not Equal** - The value on the Contact record is any value that doesn’t match the filter value.
+* **Not Equal** - The value on the Contact record is any value that doesn't match the filter value.

 * **Greater than** - The value on the Contact record is at a later date in time than X date.
 For example, ``Greater than`` today means anytime from tomorrow until the end of time.